-Mass transit is provided in Cayce and the Columbia Metropolitan Area by the Columbia Midlands

-Regional Transit Authority (CMRTA).
-The CMRTA was formed in 2002.
+Mass transit is provided in Cayce and the Columbia Metropolitan Area by the Columbia Midlands Regional Transit Authority (CMRTA).
+The \CMRTA was formed in 2002.
 It replaced SCANA as the responsible entity for providing mass transit service to the area.

-CMRTA provides fixed-route bus and para-transit services throughout the metropolitan Columbia area.
+The \CMRTA provides fixed-route bus and para-transit services throughout the metropolitan Columbia area.
 Daily operations are contracted to a private company.
 The network includes 30 fixed routes, operating in a hub-and-spoke system centered on downtown Columbia.
-There are two routes in Cayce, one extends through the community to the airport.
-The other takes a more circuitous route through neighborhoods west of 12th Street.
+There is one route through Cayce and it extends through the community to Midlands Technical College.
 All routes operate on weekdays, 24 operate on Saturdays, and 14 operate on Sundays.
 Service is provided 365 days per year, excluding holidays.
-Both routes terminate in downtown Columbia, at Laurel and Sumter, where transfers are available.
+The route through Cayce terminates in downtown Columbia, at Laurel and Assembly, where transfers are available.

-In addition to mass transit, CMRTA provides para-transit service.
-Dial-A-Ride Transit (DART) is CMRTA's para-transit (demand response transportation) service that is provided to individuals with disabilities who cannot use the fixed-route network.
+In addition to mass transit, \CMRTA provides para-transit service.
+Dial-A-Ride Transit (DART) is \CMRTA's para-transit (demand response transportation) service that is provided to individuals with disabilities who cannot use the fixed-route network.
 This service is provided to meet the requirements of the Americans with Disabilities Act (ADA).
 DART provides curb-to-curb, advance reservation, shared ride transportation service.
 A DART serves customer located within 3/4 mile of a fixed route, and is available during the same operating hours as fixed-route service.
 There are no restrictions on the purpose or frequency of trips for DART customers.

-CMRTA envisions the role of mass transit to be the travel mode of choice for a broader constituency by the year 2030.
-In its vision statement CMRTA maintains the system "will provide a high degree of mobility for a diverse group of travelers.
+\CMRTA envisions the role of mass transit to be the travel mode of choice for a broader constituency by the year 2030.
+In its vision statement \CMRTA maintains the system "will provide a high degree of mobility for a diverse group of travelers.
 Excellent services will be available to traditional transit user groups, including those too young or old to drive, low income citizens, the disabled and those without access to an automobile.
 As a result of improvements in the quality, extent and efficiency of transit services, mass transit will also become the travel mode of choice for a broader constituency, including college students, suburban commuters, and families or individuals who choose a less automobile dependent lifestyle..."